apache/druid/docs/content/querying/sql.md

 |`NOT x`|Boolean NOT.|

 ### Multi-value string functions
-All 'array' references in the multi-value string documntation can refer to multi-value string columns or `ARRAY` literals.
+All 'array' references in the multi-value string function documentation can refer to multi-value string columns or `ARRAY` literals.

 |Function|Notes|
 |--------|-----|